JayBeeDe/xen-backup-VMs/README.md

 # Contact

-If you have questions, troobleshoutings or improvement proposals which ONLY DIRECTLY CONCERN the Frq-Bash-Library, please contact me :
+If you have questions, troobleshoutings or improvement proposals which ONLY DIRECTLY CONCERN this script, please contact me :

 >27-03-2020 | Jean-Baptiste DELON [Issues](https://github.com/JayBeeDe/xen-backup-VMs/issues)